Is ERMI Testing Useful for Mold Investigations?

 It’s easiest to understand the limitations of ERMI testing by comparing it to the standard test used for IAQ inspections, the non-viable air sample.
 Non-viable samplers pull air for a given period of time (often 3-5 minutes) at a set air flow rate.
 This produces a consistent quantity of air across the sample media.
 By measuring the exact same volume of air on every sample, we’re able to compare different samples with a high degree of confidence.

+ERMI testing is very different.
+The sampling quantity is highly variable.
 Many labs are now promoting a Swiffer style sampling technique to collect the dust.
 As you can imagine, it is extremely difficult to quantify the sampling of a Swiffer.
 All samples would have to be taken with the exact same wiping pressure and the exact same square inches of surface.
-Additionally, the smoothness of the surface would yield very different results.
+Additionally, the smoothness of the surface would yield very different results (i.e. high gloss trim paint vs. matte finish).
 These are impossible factors to quantify.
 Without a reliable, repeatable testing technique, it’s very difficult to draw any conclusion from the results.

 ERMI is unable to determine current conditions

-Even if a more quantifiable technique is used (carpet/vacuum sampling), the results cannot tell us anything about the current conditions.
-ERMI testing uses settled dust as the sample material.
+Let’s imagine for a moment that a rigorous, quantifiable technique could be found.
+The results still cannot tell us anything about the current conditions.
+Unlike air sampling, ERMI testing uses settled dust as the sample material.
 Unfortunately, there’s no way to know how much time has transpired since the surface was last cleaned.
 Was it 6 weeks, 6 months?
 The difference in time could be enormous, which would yield wildly different results.

 Challenges with interpreting ERMI results